-Current stage of Three months ended March 31,

-(in thousands) Indication development 2014 2013

-MM-398 Cancer Phase 3 \$ 4,985 \$ 7,270

-MM-121 Cancer Phase 2 1,898 12,062

-MM-111 Cancer Phase 2 3,399 4,267

-MM-302 Cancer Phase 1 3,757 1,469

-MM-151 Cancer Phase 1 4,107 1,740

-MM-141 Cancer Phase 1 2,316 1,386

-Preclinical, general research and discovery 8,181 7,511

-Stock compensation 1,681 1,284

-Total research and development expense \$ 30,324 \$ 36,989
+Current stage Three months ended June 30, nths ended ne 30, (in thousands) Indication of development 2014 2013 2014 2013 MM-398 Cancer Phase 3 \$ 4,929 \$ 8,247 \$ 9,914 \$15,517 MM-121 Cancer Phase 2 2,750 14,759 4,648 26,821 MM-111 Cancer Phase 2 5,071 4,472 8,470 8,739 MM-302 Cancer Phase 1 3,945 2,025 7,702 3,494 MM-151 Cancer Phase 1 2,300 1,536 6,407 3,276 MM-141 Cancer Phase 1 3,262 2,757 5,578 4,143 Preclinical, general research and discovery 9,697 7,018 17,878 14,527 Stock compensation 1,841 1,651 3,522 2,937 Total research and development expense \$33,795 \$42,465 \$64,119 \$79,454

-The development, regulatory and clinical expenses related to the agreement we entered into with Actavis in November 2013 are included within our preclinical, general research and discovery expenses for the three months ended March 31, 2014.
+The development, regulatory and clinical expenses related to the agreement we entered into with Actavis in November 2013 are included within our preclinical, general research and discovery expenses for the six months ended June 30, 2014.

-In May 2014, we announced top line results from our Phase 3 clinical trial of MM-398 in patients with metastatic pancreatic cancer whose cancer has progressed on treatment with gemcitabine.
+In May and June 2014, we announced results from our Phase 3 clinical trial of MM-398 in patients with metastatic pancreatic cancer whose cancer has progressed on treatment with gemcitabine.
 In this trial, the combination of MM-398 with 5-FU and leucovorin achieved a statistically significant survival advantage compared to the control arm of 5-FU and leucovorin.
 We are continuing to evaluate the complete results of this trial.
-Our current estimate of the remaining external costs associated with completing the Phase 3 clinical trial is up to \$1.5 million.
+Our current estimate of the remaining external costs associated with completing the Phase 3 clinical trial is between \$5.0 million and \$6.0 million, reflecting an increase which is related to updated estimates of patient treatment and survival across the trial arms.
 We expect to submit an NDA to the FDA in 2014 for the combination of MM-398 with 5-FU and leucovorin.
 We are also conducting a Phase 1 translational study to identify predictive biomarkers associated with MM-398.
 A translational study is a clinical trial where biomarker investigation is performed, with a goal of identifying biomarkers that predict patients' response to the therapy.
 In addition, several trials are ongoing in which the majority of the total clinical trial costs are paid for by the investigators.
 These trials include an investigator-sponsored Phase 2 clinical trial in colorectal cancer, an investigator-sponsored Phase 1 clinical trial in glioma and an investigator-initiated Phase 1 clinical trial in pediatric solid tumors.

 In the first quarter of 2012, we made a milestone payment of \$5.0 million to PharmaEngine in connection with dosing the first patient in our Phase 3 clinical trial.
-If we elect to apply for and are awarded certain specified regulatory designations with respect to filing submissions to the FDA within the United States, we may be obligated to pay PharmaEngine an additional \$5.0 million milestone payment as early as 2014.
-We may also be required to pay up to an additional \$70.0 million in aggregate development and regulatory milestone payments and \$130.0 million in additional sales milestone payments to PharmaEngine upon the achievement of specified development, regulatory and annual net sales milestones.
+If we are awarded certain specified regulatory designations with respect to filing submissions to the FDA within the United States, we will be obligated to pay PharmaEngine an additional \$5.0 million milestone payment as early as 2014.
+We are not obligated to make any other milestone payments to PharmaEngine with respect to regulatory submissions or approvals in the United States.
+We will also be required to pay PharmaEngine up to an additional \$70.0 million in aggregate regulatory milestones and \$130.0 million in aggregate sales milestones, in each case with respect to Europe and certain countries in Asia.
 PharmaEngine is also entitled to tiered royalties based on net sales of MM-398 in Europe and certain countries in Asia.
 The royalty rates range from high single digits up to the low teens as a percentage of our net sales of MM-398 in these territories.